Metrobus (Washington, D.C.): Fares

 Discounts are available for senior citizens, people with disabilities and D.C. students.
 Up to two children, per paying adult, under 5 years of age ride for free.
 Children at least 5 years of age pay adult fare.

-All Metrobuses have SmarTrip card readers which automatically deduct the correct fare from a rider's SmarTrip card (including transfer credit).

 All fares were free from mid-March 2020 to January 3, 2021, due to the COVID-19 pandemic.
 On December 6, 2022, the Council of the District of Columbia voted to abolish fares within city limits from July 1, 2023.
-The District has continued to delayed its fare-free service due to its inability to fund the program and opposition from D.C.
+The District has continued to delay its fare-free service due to its inability to fund the program and opposition from D.C.
 Mayor Muriel Bowser, Maryland, and Virginia.

 Metrobuses will begin enforcement of tapping discounted fare cards starting on February 1, 2026.

 Fleet

-On February 6, 2025, New Flyer announced a significant contract with WMATA for up to 500 buses, order consist of a mix between diesel-electric hybrid and zero-emission (ZEBs) battery electric transit buses.
-These new buses will replace Metro's older New Flyer Low Floor buses, which were delivered between 2006 and 2010.
-Red/Silver painted buses will be used on local routes and Blue/Silver buses will be used on limited stop routes.
-These buses will have either Local or MetroExtra on the top of each side of the bus for easy identification.
+On February 6, 2025, New Flyer announced a significant contract with WMATA for up to 500 buses.
+The order includes diesel-electric hybrid and battery electric transit buses.

 In 2020, WMATA received $4.1 million in funding from the Federal Transit Administration for the purchase of electric buses and charging infrastructure.
 A Sierra Club report indicated that a pilot study with 14 electric buses was planned, and estimated that 50% electrification would reduce the WMATA fleet's greenhouse gas (GHG) emissions by more than 58,000 tons of carbon dioxide per year.

 WMATA has a plan to move to a fully electric bus fleet by 2045.